 COMM 280 In Search of a New Rhetoric 3 s.h.
 Study of history, nature and function of rhetoric.
 Study of rhetoricians and rhetorical theories, Plato to present.
 Emphasis on making connections, understanding theories, and applying to contemporary usage.
 (LA) Prerequisites: JrS and 12 s.h.
 COMM.

-COMM 295 Teaching Assistantship in Communication & Media 1-3 s.h.
+COMM 295 Teaching Assistantship in Communication Arts 1-3 s.h.
 Designed to provide a college-level experience for students who are exceptionally qualified to undertake appropriate responsibilities and demands including such activities as tutoring, grading and recording of exams, assisting in research, assisting in the setup and supervision of video presentations and/or production classes, and/or participating in classroom presentations.
 Assistant works directly under the guidance of a faculty member.
-Prerequisites: JrS, competence in the subject area, and satisfactory completion of course for which the student will assist.
-Minimum 2.5 GPA, plus permission of instructor and the Department Chair.
+Prerequisites: JrS, See college minimum Teaching Assistantship requirements.

 COMM 299 Independent Study in Communication